Stripe order in quasicrystals: Introduction

 Frustrated magnetic systems, where competing interactions prevent simultaneous minimization of all energies, also host a rich variety of exotic phases and emergent phenomena \cite{lacroix11, vojta18}.
 A particularly intriguing example is the stabilization of stripe magnetic order, which spontaneously breaks both the spin-rotation symmetry and the rotational symmetry of the underlying lattice \cite{fradkin10, fernandes19}.
 While such symmetry breaking is well-studied in periodic crystals, its manifestation in quasicrystals presents an interesting problem, as they exhibit only local rotational symmetry -- such as fivefold or eightfold axes -- which is incompatible with conventional periodic order.
 The interplay between this local symmetry and the symmetry-breaking stripe phase raises fundamental questions about how frustration and quasiperiodicity compete and coexist, as well as how quasiperiodic systems differ from random systems.
 Studying this effect in quasicrystals not only deepens our understanding of frustrated magnetism but also reveals how long-range order can adapt -- or fail to adapt -- to systems that inherently lack translational invariance.

-In this work, we study the frustrated $J_1$-$J_2$ Ising model on the two-dimensional octagonal (Ammann-Beenker) quasicrystal \cite{socolar89,anu06,deneau89}.
+In this work, we study the frustrated $J_1$-$J_2$ Ising model on the two-dimensional octagonal (Ammann--Beenker) quasicrystal \cite{socolar89,anu06,deneau89}.
 For dominant antiferromagnetic $J_2$, we demonstrate the emergence of a stripe phase, analogous to the square lattice case.
-Through large-scale Monte Carlo (MC) simulations, we reveal that long-range magnetic order is stable -- unlike in disordered systems \citep{andrade18, kunwar18, michel21} -- but is significantly softened by the nucleation of competing stripe domains pinned at specific local environments of the motif.
+Through large-scale Monte Carlo (MC) simulations, we reveal that long-range magnetic order is stable -- unlike in disordered systems \cite{andrade18, kunwar18, michel21} -- but is significantly softened by the nucleation of competing stripe domains pinned at specific local environments of the motif, i.e., the stripe phase order parameter does not saturate even at $T=0$.
 This behavior reflects the delicate interplay between frustration, quasiperiodic geometry, and degeneracy of the order parameter.

-The paper is organized as follows: In Section~\ref{sec:j1j2}, we introduce the $J_1$-$J_2$ Ising model in the Ammann-Beenker tiling and analyze its classical phase diagram.
+The paper is organized as follows: In Section~\ref{sec:j1j2}, we introduce the $J_1$-$J_2$ Ising model in the Ammann--Beenker tiling and analyze its classical phase diagram.
 Section~\ref{sec:neel} introduces the MC algorithm and investigates the N\'eel order for small $J_2$ and $J_1>0$.
 In Section~\ref{sec:stripe}, we examine the stripe phase, providing a detailed discussion of its stability.
 Finally, in Section~\ref{sec:conclusion}, we synthesize our results, discussing their broad implications for nematic and other broken-symmetry phases in quasicrystals.